LisaHopcroft/organisationRAP/inst/docs/slide-examples.md

 - Clinical Trials Statistician at [Scottish Clinical Trials Research Unit](https://beta.isdscotland.org/products-and-services/scottish-clinical-trials-research-unit-sctru/)
 - Inspections are carried out by regulatory bodies
-    - clear guidance on administration and record keeping
+    - clear guidance on trial administration and record keeping
     - strong emphasis on audit trails and accountability
-    - BUT no guidance on what is required for statistical work
+    - *BUT* no guidance on what is required for statistical work

 - Legacy system: SPSS + copy/paste to Word
 * :scream: :scream: :scream: